Barbara Neijna

 Barbara Neijna Martinez (born 1937) is an American artist known for her sculpture and public art works.

 Neijna holds a BFA degree from Syracuse University, New York.
 Her work is included in the collection of the Smithsonian American Art Museum.
-She has lived in South Florida since 1962.
+She has lived in South Florida since 1962 and her work is included in the collection of Pérez Art Museum Miami.